Michael "Marty" Matarazzo

 Each team will play with eight players aside.

-Dubaj said he hasn't decided yet where the Ottawa club will play - either at
+Dubaj said he hasn't decided yet where the Ottawa club will play - either

 the Corel Centre in nearby Kanata, Ont., or the Ottawa Civic Centre - while